mdolab/dafoam/doc/source/Tutorials.rst

    cd tutorials/Aerodynamics/NACA0012_Airfoil_Incompressible/run && ./Allrun.sh 1

  The last parameter **1** means running the optimization using 1 CPU core.
 After this, check the log.opt for the optimization progress.
 All the intermediate shapes and logs (flow, adjoint, mesh quality, design variables, etc.) are stored in the optOutput directory.
-Once the optimization is finished, you can run **exit** to quit the container and use `Paraview <https://www.paraview.org/>`_ to post-process the optimization results on your local computer.
+Once the optimization is finished, you can run ``exit`` to quit the container and use `Paraview <https://www.paraview.org/>`_ to post-process the optimization results on your local computer.
 Remember to choose **Case Type-Decomposed Case** to view the decomposed (parallel) cases in Paraview.

  A few notes:

    - Treat the Docker container as disposable, i.e., start one container for one optimization run.
-If the optimization is running and you want to kill it, just run **exit** to quit the container.
+If the optimization is running and you want to kill it, just run ``exit`` to quit the container.

    - Do not store simulation results in the container because they will be deleted after you exit.
 Run simulations on the mounted space /UserHome instead.

    - dafoamuser has the sudo privilege and its password is: dafoamuser.

-   - Always run Allclean.sh before running Allrun.sh.
+   - Always run ``./Allclean.sh`` before running ``./Allrun.sh``.

 - If you have compiled DAFoam from the source code following :ref:`Installation`, load the OpenFOAM environment::